thephpleague/glide/README.md

     new Filesystem(new Local('cache-folder'))
 );

-// Using a the setter methods
+// Using the setter methods
 $glide->setSource(new Filesystem(new Local('source-folder')));
 $glide->setCache(new Filesystem(new Local('cache-folder')));